 Dear Mainline Service Directors and Flight Attendants,

 Only Service Directors can submit claims if crew are required to remain on board beyond the 15 minutes after flight arrival (the end of your duty period).
-Examples of this include an excessive number of passengers requiring wheelchair assistance, deplaning issues, or post arrival emergency or medical.
+Examples of this include an excessive number of passengers requiring wheelchair assistance, deplaning issues, post arrival emergency or medical, or the passenger hold and metering process.
 For clarity, there is no minimum duration for post ground duty claims and the clock starts ticking for claims after the 15 minutes post arrival time.
-You can submit a claim for i.e. 10 minutes if you were off duty at 17:15h (flight arrived at 17:00h) and ended up deplaning at 17:25h.
+You can submit a claim for i.e. 10 minutes if you were off duty at 1715 (flight arrived at 1700) and ended up deplaning at 1725.

 5.08 GROUND DUTY – PRE/POST PERIOD – Where an employee is required to report for duty prior to or remain on duty following the termination of a Duty Period under Article B5.03, s/he shall be paid at one-half (½) of the hourly rate of pay for his/her classification applicable to the duty period involved.